-Anyone who's built a business or multiple businesses will tell you there is no scarcity of money available for entrepreneurial ventures.
-If you have valuable ideas, strong execution, and clearly communicate your vision, you should have no trouble raising funds.
-That
+Anyone who's built a business or multiple businesses will say there's no scarcity of money available for entrepreneurial ventures.
+If you have valuable ideas, strong execution, and clearly communicate your vision, you'll have no trouble raising funds.

-Stop worrying about how to get funding and instead focus on determining which funding strategy best suits your needs.
-Think about how you can offer value to potential backers.
-Here's a quick look at the most common options.
+Focus on determining which funding strategy best suits your needs and think about how you can offer value to potential backers.
+Here's a quick look at the most common funding strategies:

 Bootstrapping has many advantages over other forms of funding: It doesn't incur interest and it allows you to maintain control over your business and its equity (to name a few).